Immigration, Migration, and the Transformation of the African-American Community in the 20th and 21st Centuries

 Built upon the foundation of the Schomburg Center’s groundbreaking exhibition In Motion: The African American Migration Experience, this Summer Institute will underscore and explain the extraordinary diversity of African American communities that is reflected in contemporary classrooms.

-The Institute will guide teachers through a course of study--from 9:00am to 5:00pm-- with both chronological breadth and place-based depth.
+The Institute will guide teachers through a course of study — from 9 a.m. to 5 p.m. — with both chronological breadth and place-based depth.
 It will feature a robust schedule of educational activities including scholarly lectures, small group seminars, archival research, curriculum labs, film screenings, exhibition visits and extensive interactions with the library’s digital collections.
 Each day will include reading periods for teachers to study, reflect, journal, and create tangible connections to their classroom curriculum work.

 Set in New York City, the institute will take full advantage of the living history the City’s vibrant immigrant communities, historical landmarks and cultural institutions.
 Participants will develop practical knowledge and experience from the worlds outside of books through neighborhood walking-tours, visits to religious and civic spaces, ethnic dining experiences, and interaction with the storytellers and tradition-bearers from within these communities.